iiijjjii/zsw.ca/questions.md

 * Able to work in north west Guelph, Ontario
 * Would enjoy working in a casual [work environment](/about/environment.html)
 * Task oriented; goal driven
-* Really enjoy working in a small group
+* Really enjoys working in a small group
 * Ability to take ownership and responsibility in the work
 * Possesses exceptional organizational skills
 * A generalist/a jack of all trades